 7. Take a Break

+One of the causes of a short attention span is failing to take short breaks regularly.
 When it all gets to be too much, give yourself 30 minutes of break time.
 While meditation is a conscious effort to regain focus, stepping back to just get away for some time also has its uses.

 If your focus keeps getting drawn elsewhere, a break can help you to pay attention to what you are trying to focus on.
 Whether it be a short five-minute break or a weekend away, giving yourself a break can help you regroup and improve your ability to concentrate on what matters most.